DeanBrandner/NMPC-RL-ChemicalProcessControl/README.md

 ```

 ## Key components
+### High-fidelity model of batch distillation
+The high-fidelity model is implemented in do-mpc.
+It can be found in `models/batchcol_model_dompc.py`.
+This model is accessed several times.
+Among others, in `environment.py` and `parameter_estimation.py`

 ### Parameter estimation via Bayesian optimization
 Run `parameter_estimation/parameter_estimation.py` to reproduce the results from the paper.
 For differnet settings run the `main()` function in that `parameter_estimation/parameter_estimation.py`.
 The results can be visualized by executing the Jupyter notebook `plot_BO_probes.ipynb`.
 Adjust `BO_probes_path` to point to the correct `*.csv` file.